-The Mines Emergency Operations Plan includes information about the Emergency Operations Team (made up of the Incident Control Team and the Business Continuity Team), types of incidents, notification methods and more.
-Mines Emergency Operations regularly conducts emergency response exercises, such as tabletop exercises and tests of the emergency notification systems on campus.
+The Mines Emergency Operations Plan includes information about the Emergency Operations Team, types of incidents, notification methods and more.
+The Mines Emergency Operations Team regularly conducts emergency response exercises, such as tabletop exercises and tests of the emergency notification systems on campus.
 These tests are designed to assess and evaluate the emergency plans and capabilities of the institution.